bahrus/custom-enhancements/README.md

     spawn: async () => {
         return MyEnhancementClassConstructor
     },
-    //optional -- this is one place we can optionally find the instance of the class that gets created:
+    //optional -- this is one place we can optionally find the instance of the spawned class that gets created:
-    // oElement.enh[enhKey], i.e. oElement.enh.greetings
+    // oElement.enh[enhKey], e.g. oElement.enh.greetings
     // Don't be afraid to use, but you can avoid possible name clashes by not using if there's no need
-    // to publicly expose the api to other components / libraries /** @type {string | symbol | undefined} **/
+    // to publicly expose the api outside of tightly constrained JavaScript /** @type {string | symbol | undefined} **/
     enhKey: 'greetings',
     //optional